Sexuality and Lovecraft

 Joshi has edited such anthologies as American Supernatural Tales (Penguin, 2007), the Black Wings series (PS Publishing, 2010f.), Searchers After Horror (Fedogan & Bremer, 2014), A Mountain Walked: Great Tales of the Cthulhu Mythos (Centipede Press, 2014), and The Madness of Cthulhu (Titan Books, 2014–15).

-Evan J. Peterson is the author of Skin Job and The Midnight Channel and editor of the Lambda Literary Award finalist Ghosts in Gaslight, Monsters in Steam: Gay City 5.
-His writing can be found in Weird Tales, The Stranger, The Rumpus, Glitterwolf, The Queer South anthology and Drawn to Marvel: Poems from the Comic Books.
-He is the Editor-in-Chief of Minor Arcana Press and a 2015 Clarion West writer.
+Evan J. Peterson is the author of Drag Star!
+(Choice of Games), the world’s first drag RPG, as well as The PrEP Diaries: A Safe(r) Sex Memoir (Lethe Press).
+He is a Clarion West alum and author of the horror poetry chapbooks Skin Job and The Midnight Channel as well as editor of the Lambda Literary finalist Ghosts in Gaslight, Monsters in Steam: Gay City 5.
+His writing has also appeared in Weird Tales, Unspeakable Horror 2, Queers Destroy Horror, Boing Boing, and Best Gay Stories 2015.
+He is the founder of the now-concluded Seattle programs Minor Arcana Press and SHRIEK: Women of Horror Film.
 Evanjpeterson.com can tell you more.

 Jim Smiley has had many jobs.
 Infantryman, private investigator....and his new career has caused relations to disown him, and made dogs to weep in the zocalo.
 He is an author of strange things.
 He is the author of both Girls' Night In and Both Alike in Dignity, is a contributor to Dark Discoveries magazine, and is a submissions editor for Dark Regions Press.